 Mini G: a simple, precise, and versatile atom interferometer

-Gravimeters have been successfully applied for metrology, geology, and mineral exploration.
+Gravimeters have been successfully applied for metrology, geology, and geophysics.
 Atomic gravimeters based on atom interferometry are more accurate and have better long-term stability.
-Compact and transpotable atom interferometers with the ability of multiaxis inertial sensing would open up applications in inertial navigation, such as aviation, robotic aircraft, and other emerging technologies.
-However, state-of-the-art atom interferometers are too complicated to operate in a miniature package.
+Additionaly, mobile atom interferometers with the ability of multiaxis inertial sensing would open up applications in inertial navigation.
+However, current atom interferometers are too complicated to operate in a miniature package or under field conditions.

 In this project, we are developing a mobile atom interferometer using a single-diode laser system and a pyramidal magneto-optical trap.
-As our first demonstration of field operations, we drove the atom inteferometer around the Berkeley hills and measured local gravity.
-Our results show that one should feel lighter by 0.1‰, just driving from the foot to the peak of the hills.
+As our first demonstration of field operation, we drove the atom inteferometer around the Berkeley Hills and measured gravity.
+Our results show that one should feel lighter by 0.1‰, driving from the base to the peak of the hills.

 Past Team menbers

 - Gravity surveys using a mobile atom interferometer.
 Xuejian Wu, Zachary Pagel, Bola S. Malek, Timothy H. Nguyen, Fei Zi, Daniel S. Scheirer, and Holger Müller. arXiv:1904.09084 (2019).

 - Multiaxis atom interferometry with a single-diode laser and a pyramidal magneto-optical trap.
 Xuejian Wu, Fei Zi, Jordan Dudley, Ryan J. Bilotta, Philip Canoza, and Holger Müller, Optica 4(12),1545-1551 (2017) and arXiv:1707.08693.